MirrorNetworking/Mirror/docs/Components/NetworkTransformChild.md

 This component does not use physics; it synchronizes the position and rotation of the child GameObject, and interpolates towards updated values.
 Use Interpolate Movement Factor and Interpolate Rotation Factor to customize the rate of interpolation.

-A GameObject with a Network Transform Child component must also have a [Network Identity] component.
-When you create a Network Transform Child component on a GameObject, Unity also creates a Network Identity component on that GameObject if it does not already have one.
+A GameObject with a Network Transform Child component must also have a Network Identity component.
+When you create a Network Transform Child component on a GameObject, Mirror also creates a Network Identity component on that GameObject if it does not already have one.